jvirkki/libbloom/docs/contributing.md

 For small and/or obvious changes (say, about 25 change lines or less), feel free to submit a github pull request.

+Please submit pull requests against the 'development' branch, not master.

 For anything larger than that, please first file an [issue](https://github.com/jvirkki/libbloom/issues) describing the proposal.